Invalid email address

 Sorting through users and finding the right influencer can be extremely difficult and time-consuming.
 This is where technology comes in.

 The simplest and most effective way to find the right influencers is to leverage influencer marketing search tools.
 An influencer marketing platform like MightyScout has simplified the daunting task of finding micro-influencers.
-For example, if you have a handful of favorite micro-influencers who get you results, you can find look-alikes with just one single search in the tool.
+For example, if you have a handful of favorite micro-influencers who get you results, you can find look-alike influencers with just one single search in the tool.
 Doing this manually would take multiple hours without any guarantee of finding any good-fit influencers.

 micro-influencers-lookalikes-ui